ginpei/docker-rails-example/README.md

 ..
 Gemfile     README.md     app       config  db         log  test    vendor
 ```

-## Build an image for your app where gems are installed
+## Describe an image for your app where gems are installed

-1. Prepare `Dockerfile` file
-2. Build an image for your Rails app

-Create a new file named `Dockerfile`, which has no extension.
+Create a new file named `Dockerfile`, which has no extension:
-The content is this:

 ```dockerfile
 FROM rails:5.0.1